Anorexia and Bulimia

 - Your family may be the first to notice your thinness and weight

-- You may find yourself lying to other people about the amount
+- You may find yourself not able to tell other people the

 - You may also make your self sick if you eat anything you did